-Once the individual's verification status is classified as "verified," the PHA should remove and destroy copies of documentation accepted as evidence of social security numbers by no later than the next reexamination.
+Once the individual's verification status is classified as "verified," the PHA may at its discretion remove and destroy copies of documentation accepted as evidence of social security numbers.
+The retention of the EIV Summary Report or Income Report is adequate documentation of an individual's SSN.

-Once an individual's status is classified as "verified" in HUD's EIV system, the HACB will not remove and destroy copies of documentation accepted as evidence of social security numbers unless HUD publishes a written mandatory requirement.
+Once an individual's status is classified as "verified" in HUD's EIV system, the HACB will remove and destroy copies of documentation accepted as evidence of social security numbers unless HUD publishes a written mandatory requirement.